-Browse through our "Arts Scholarships" section to see which scholarships you can apply for.
-We have hundreds of Canadian, American and international scholarships available to students pursuing almost every major in the pursuit of an undergraduate or graduate arts degree, as well as many that are relevant to all arts students in general.
+If you’re looking for scholarships that will help you pay for your arts degree, we’ve got you covered.
+Sorted by major, our Arts Scholarships section has hundreds of Canadian, American and international scholarships available to students pursuing an undergraduate or graduate arts degree, as well as many that are open to all students in general.

 Arts Jobs - Jobs for Arts Students and Graduates

 Are you an arts student looking for a job to help you pay for school?
-Are you an arts graduate looking for an entry level job?
+Are you an arts graduate looking for an entry-level job?
 Search our job board for opportunities related to the skills you've obtained as an arts student.

 It may not seem obvious at first which jobs apply to your arts degree, as not many job postings will not announce, "We are looking for arts graduates!".
 Your odds of finding a suitable position will greatly increase if you focus on the "Skills" section of the job posting.
 As an arts student or graduate, you will have acquired employable skills that are applicable towards many different jobs.
 These skills include:

-Critical thinking and analysis
+• Critical thinking and analysis

-Arts Career Fairs
+Arts Careers Success Tip: Attend Arts Career Fairs

 Attend any job and arts career fairs you in your area that you can, just be sure you're properly prepared!
 Attending these fairs will allow you to ask employers about arts careers.
-Our arts career fairs listing also has all the advice you need related to making the most of career and job fairs you attend.